Minnesota

 These include:

-• Loss of earning capacity
+- Loss of future earning ability

 Non-Economic Damages